-You stream a great movie to enjoy the day, but find the sound comes out a few seconds later than the video.
-You quit and open it again and again but the out-of-sync problem is still there.
-We know how upset this could be, so we’ve got 5 simple fixes to help you solve the audio delay issue on Windows 7, 8, and 10.
+So you stream a great movie to enjoy the day, but find the sound comes out a few seconds later than the video.
+Such out-of-sync issue is quite annoying, but in fact, it can be solved in a few easy steps.
+Here we’ve put together 5 proven fixes for the audio delay issue on Windows 7, 8, and 10.

 Try these fixes

 You may not try them all, just work your way down the list until you find the one that works.

 - Run the Playing Audio Troubleshooter

 - Update your audio driver

 Fix 1 – Run the Playing Audio Troubleshooter

 Windows provides a set of built-in troubleshooters to resolve some critical problems on your devices automatically.
 So, let’s start with this quick fix.